mjsull/chromatiblock/paper/paper.md

 adjacent.
 This is indicated by removing the gap between core and non-core blocks.

-![Figure 1: Chromatiblock visualization of 28 Clostridium difficile genomes.
+![Chromatiblock visualization of 28 Clostridium difficile genomes.
 Multi-locus sequence type (MLST) of each isolate is indicated on the left.
 Top) Global alignment view.
 Core blocks across genomes (rows) are visualized as vertically aligned solid rectangles that are colored according to their position